-Check out these reasons why it’s important to have a healthy workforce and why you should keep your employee wellbeing program off the chopping block:
+Check out these reasons why it’s important to have a healthy workforce and why you should invest in health and wellbeing management.

 Focusing on Workforce Health Saves You & Employees Money

 Health care costs are likely a significant portion of your budget, so it’s important to strategically address ways to contain costs.
-When trying to control costs, it may seem illogical to spend more money on employee wellbeing programs.
+When trying to control costs, it may seem illogical to spend more money on employee health solutions.
 However, the advantages of investing in a happy, healthy workforce far outweigh the cost.

 Check this out:

 It’s estimated that on any given day, 3% of an employer’s workforce is absent.
 This adds up to around 21% of total payroll each year.
 Additionally, the CDC reports that productivity losses linked to absenteeism cost employers $225.8 billion annually in the United States, or $1,685 per employee.

 Unhealthy employees are likely to call off work more often.
 Physical health problems, chronic conditions, emotional health issues, and financial stressors can all be reasons why.

 Unhealthy employees are typically not as productive as healthy employees.
 Lost productivity related to illnesses cost employers $530 billion each year.
 In addition, $198 billion of this attributed to poor performance due to chronic health conditions.

 Presenteeism, which basically means showing up to work but not really working, is a growing problem.
 It particularly affects workers who don’t have paid time off benefits.
 Instead, those who aren’t feeling well still come to work, but productivity is poor as a result.